espressif/esp-idf/docs/en/api-guides/esp-ble-mesh/ble-mesh-faq.rst

     - Add subscription address to the models of nodes with :code:`model_sub_add` in the parameter :cpp:type:`esp_ble_mesh_cfg_client_set_state_t` set properly.
     - Set publication information to the models of nodes with :code:`model_pub_set` in the parameter :cpp:type:`esp_ble_mesh_cfg_client_set_state_t` set properly.

-1.16 Can nodes add corresponding configurations for themselves?
+1.16 Can Nodes Add Corresponding Configurations for Themselves?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     This method can be used in special cases like testing period.